inter-ops/WKTypeScript/Example/README.md

 - `WebContent/`: A shared example web project presented in all example projects

 ## Shared
-The shared codebase allow for a number of possibilities, with the three most important being:
+The shared codebase allows for a number of possibilities, with the three most important being:

 - **[Script.swift](Shared/Script.swift):** A database of TypeScript functions that allow for us to make type-safe calls, to said functions, through native Swift
 - **[JSManager.swift](Shared/WebKit/JSManager.swift):** Handles all content retrieval of the compiled JavaScript (`dist/`)
 - **[WKRunScript.swift](Shared/WebKit/WKRunScript):** Handles the execution of the compiled JavaScript code through WebKit

-In a brief, the process for running a TypeScript function through a WebKit object:
+In a brief, the process for running a TypeScript function through some WebKit object:

 1. Call a TypeScript function from **Script** (type-safe)
 2. **Script** will retrieve the function code via **JSManager**